Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 6. Enter a name for the view in the *Name* field.

 7. Click the [SAVE] button.
-  The view is saved and preselected in the *View* drop-down list.
+  The view has been saved and preselected in the *View* drop-down list.

 > [Info] To change the view, click the *View* drop-down list and select the view you want to display.
-The view changes depending on the saved settings.
+The view will change depending on the saved settings.